6 weeks free NHS intermediate care – what happens next?

 You should also be told –

-• how to refer yourself again if you need to
+- How to refer yourself again if you need to

-• what you should do if something goes wrong
+- What you should do if something goes wrong

-• where to go for other types of support or equipment that might help if you’re still finding some tasks difficult.
+- Where to go for other types of support or equipment that might help if you’re still finding some tasks difficult.

 If your intermediate care is coming to an end, don’t be afraid to reach out to your contact person about what happens next.
 It’s good to get ahead so that you can start your needs assessment process and voice your care preferences early.

 3) Create your free online account and submit your care request.
-This can be done in around 5 minutes and will give us the information we need to shortlist suitable carers.
+This can be done in around 5 minutes and will give us the information we need to shortlist suitable self-employed carers.

 4) You’ll receive the profiles of these carers to review – including a short introductory video and feedback from other families they’ve supported.
 Choose your favourite and chat to them to find out if they’re a good match.
 You can also complete your care profile in your account too, to give your future carer a complete picture of the type of care you’re looking for.